Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Monte Carlo simulations for other random graph models

-Next we include the comparison of $\ci_2$ for the four models of interest.
-In the case of Erd\H{o}s-R\'enyi, we showed that this index is upper bounded by a constant independent of the number of nodes, and conjectured that it is indeed also lower bounded by a constant.
+Next, in Figure \ref{fig:ci2}, we include the comparison of $\ci_2$ for the four models of interest.
+In the case of Erd\H{o}s-R\'enyi, we showed that this index is upper bounded by a constant independent of the number of nodes and we conjecture that it is indeed also lower bounded by a constant.
 This is indeed the case according to our simulations, where $\ci_2$ can be observed to approach $\frac{2(1-p)(1-p^2)}{p}$ as $n$ increases.
-Watts-Strogatz graphs with low rewiring probability and Barab\'asi-Albert model again dominate the others in this case.
-We again observe that as the rewiring probability increases, $\ci_2$ of Watts-Strogatz model approaches that of Erd\H{o}s-R\'enyi model.
+Watts-Strogatz graphs with low rewiring probability and the Barab\'asi-Albert model again dominate the others in this case.
+Also, as in the case of $\ci_1$, we observe that as the rewiring probability increases, $\ci_2$ of the Watts-Strogatz model approaches that of Erd\H{o}s-R\'enyi model.

-It is also interesting to note that many of our random graphs seem to exhibit a peaking behavior around 40-60 nodes when edge density is 0.1.
-This behavior is most easily observed when edge density is low, and the position of peaks depend on the edge density; as edge density decreases, the number of nodes corresponding to the peak increases (up to a point).
-We think that the appearance of these peaks is a result of an equilibrium of two opposing effects: \begin{itemize} \item As $n$ increases, the number of terms appearing in the sum $\ci_2$ also increases. \item As $n$ increases, the variance of the distribution of local clustering coefficients decreases. \end{itemize} When the edge density is 0.5, the Barab\'asi-Albert model again dominates the others; this time by around 2 orders of magnitude at $n=380$.
-Watts-Strogatz model with lower rewiring probabilities again follow Barab\'asi-Albert graphs in the ranking.
+It is also interesting in Figure \ref{fig:ci2} to note that many of our random graphs seem to exhibit a peaking behavior around 40-60 nodes when the edge density is 0.1.
+We think that the appearance of these peaks is a result of an equilibrium of two opposing effects: \begin{itemize} \item As $n$ increases, the number of terms appearing in the sum $\ci_2$ also increases. \item As $n$ increases, the variance of the distribution of local clustering coefficients decreases. \end{itemize} When the edge density is 0.5, the Barab\'asi-Albert model with $m = m^*$ again dominates the others; it seems to exhibit $\Theta(n^2)$ growth while the others are sublinear.
+Watts-Strogatz model with lower rewiring probabilities again follows Barab\'asi-Albert case in the ranking.